Henri Simon (Marxist)

-Henri Simon (25 November 1922 – 16 December 2024) was a French Marxist militant and advocate of council communism.
+Henri Simon (/fr/; pseudonym: Roger Berthier; 25 November 1922 – 16 December 2024) was a French Marxist militant and advocate of council communism.

-Born in Rozay-en-Brie, he participated in Socialisme ou Barbarie and Informations et correspondances ouvrières (ICO), and from 1975 was involved in Échanges et mouvement.
+Born in Rozay-en-Brie, he participated in Socialisme ou Barbarie (SouB) and Informations et Correspondance Ouvrières (ICO), and, from 1975 onward, was involved in ICO's successor group Échanges et mouvement (Exchanges and Movement) or simply Échanges.

-Simon turned 100 on 25 November 2022, and died on 16 December 2024 in Visan, at the age of 102.
+Simon turned 100 on 25 November 2022 and died on 16 December 2024 in Visan, at the age of 102.

+After Simon's death, Échanges disbanded in 2025.